Product Manager Resume Format

 ★ Most Recommended

-Lists your most recent experience first.
-This is the preferred format for product managers with 2+ years of experience.
-Recruiters and ATS systems parse it most accurately.
-It clearly demonstrates career progression and increasing responsibility — critical for PM roles.
+Showcases your latest roles first.
+This is the ideal format for product managers with over 2 years of experience.
+It's the easiest for recruiters and ATS software to process.
+It effectively maps out your career development and escalating responsibilities — essential in PM roles.

 Hybrid / Combination